sbrown17/emacs-cheatsheet/README.md

     - finding a non-existent file will create a new one, finding multiple will open multiple buffers each with one of the files within

-  dired: `M-x dired` dired is a better find file, it opens a file manager in emacs
+  Dired: `M-x dired` dired is a better find file, it opens a file manager in emacs

-  end emacs session: `C-x C-c`
+  End emacs session: `C-x C-c`

-  adjust line length/margin: `C-x f {insert number}` The default should be 70
+  Adjust line length/margin: `C-x f {insert number}` The default should be 70

   ### Buffer Management

-  open eshell: `M-x eshell`
+  Open eshell: `M-x eshell`

-  list buffers: `C-x C-b`
+  List buffers: `C-x C-b`

-  save current buffer: `C-x C-s`
+  Save current buffer: `C-x C-s`

-  save all buffers: `C-x s`
+  Save all buffers: `C-x s`

-  close all buffers except the focused one: `C-x 1`
+  Close all buffers except the focused one: `C-x 1`

   ### Window management (inside single emacs client)

-  split screen into 2 windows: `C-x 2`
+  Split screen into 2 windows: `C-x 2`

     - open file in other window: `C-x 4 C-f {insert filename here}`

-  switch cursor to other window: `C-x o`
+  Switch cursor to other window: `C-x o`

-  scroll other window: `C-M-v`
+  Scroll other window: `C-M-v`

   ### Frame management (open/manipulate multiple emacs clients)